 The Federation, through its Members, has identified that the development of a sector-wide Outcomes Measurement Framework will assist the Victorian CLC sector to demonstrate, articulate and measure the outcomes it achieves through its activities and service delivery.
-This will strengthen the ability of CLCs and the Federation to advocate on behalf of the sector and clients.

-Phase 1 Draft Framework Released
+Final Draft Framework Released

 The Phase 1 Draft of the Sector-wide Outcomes Measurement Framework has been released and is available here.